msho10/vicho/content/_index.md

 ---
 ---

+I'm **Victoria Ho**

-I'm **Victoria Ho**, a Performance Engineer for large scale web application.
+Performance Engineer for large scale applications and embedded systems

-I love all things in machine learning and the human mind.
+Love all things in machine learning and the human mind

-Have a look at some of my working [projects].
+Have a look at some of my working [projects]

-For more check out my [resume].
+For more check out my [resume]